k-sink/MACHexplorer/README.md

 <i>Figure 16: Progress message during zip file creation.</i>
 <br></br>

-#### Monthly Data
+#### MONTHLY DATA
 The **Monthly Data** tab contains all climate variables and temporal filters.
 Rather than a range of values for each variable, you have a choice of *Minimum*, *Maximum*, *Median*, *Mean*, or *Total*, shown in *Figure 17* in the **"Select Statistic"** box.
 Only one option can be selected at a time.
 The default is *Mean*.
 All statistics are based on the daily values over a month.
 For example, if *Maximum* is selected for precipitation, the maximum daily precipitation value for each individual month, January to December, will be returned for each calendar year.
 If *Total* is selected, all temperature variables will return the mean value.

 <img width="496" height="251" alt="Image" src="https://github.com/user-attachments/assets/0c7a5532-bde1-4983-b1ec-dd7a2e52ff12" />

 <i>Figure 17: Statistics for monthly data.
 Includes minimum, maximum, median, mean, or total of daily values.</i>
 <br></br>

 Data can also be filtered by *Calendar Year* and/or *Month* under *"Select Time Period(s)"* as shown in *Figure 18*.
 The **"Filtered Monthly Data"** table will show all data returned and includes SITENO, YEAR, and MONTH columns along with any selected variables.
-These columns are what will be returned in downloaded monthly data.
+These columns are what will be returned in downloaded monthly data csv files.

 <img width="994" height="718" alt="Image" src="https://github.com/user-attachments/assets/8f222f81-058d-4fa2-9637-c339b679304a" />
 <i>Figure 18: Monthly data tabe with statistic options, variables, temporal filters, and table display.</i>
 <br></br>

-#### Annual Data
+#### ANNUAL DATA
 The **Annual Data** tab is similar to **Monthly Data**, except an *"Annual Aggregation"* option must be selected, either *Water Year* or *Calendar Year*, as shown in *Figure 19*.
 The default selection is *Water Year*.
 A water year begins on October 1 and ends on
 September 30 of the following year, for example, water year 1981 begins on October 1, 1980 and ends on September 30, 1981.
 The *"Select Statistic*" default is *Mean*.